ga-wdi-pvd/project4/readme.md

 * **Don’t get too caught up in too many awesome features** – simple is always better.
 Build something impressive that does one thing well.
 * **Design first.** Planning with user stories & wireframes before writing code means you won't get distracted changing your mind – you'll know what to build, and you can spend your time wisely by just building it.
 * **Don’t hesitate to write throwaway code** to solve short term problems.
+But don't change horses in the middle of the steam.
+Come to use if you are having doubts before restarting your project.
 * **Read the docs for whatever technologies / frameworks / API’s you use**.
+Use conventions and follow best practices.
-* **Write your code DRY** and **build your APIs RESTful**.
+* **Write your code DRY**
+* **build your APIs RESTful**
 * **Commit early, commit often.** Don’t be afraid to break something because you can always go back in time to a previous version.
+* ** Write excellent commit messages.** Don't be afraid to use git's interactive rebasing to clean up messages, combine commits, and be as useful as possible.
+Those viewing your source code WILL look at your commit messages.
 * **Keep user stories small and well-defined**, and remember – user stories focus on what a user needs, not what development tasks need accomplishing.
+Use Trello or Github's project management tools to stay organized and on track.
 * **Write code another developer wouldn't have to ask you about**.
 Do your naming conventions make sense?
 Would another developer be able to look at your app and understand what everything is?
+If you were working with a partner, would they be very happy to work with you?
 * **Make it all well-formatted.** Are you indenting, consistently?
 Can we find the start and end of every div, curly brace, etc?
+* **Pass HTML5, CSS and JS linters** Write well formatted, standards-based code.
+Know when it's OK to break the rules (custom Angular directives within your html for one...)
 * **Comment your code.** Will someone understand what is going on in each block or function?
 Even if it's obvious, explaining the what & why means someone else can pick it up and get it.
+Even better, write code that comments itself (function fetchDataFromTwitter() // needs no further documentation or comments...)
 * **Write pseudocode before you write actual code.** Thinking through the logic of something helps.

 ---